Aleirbag04/Aleirbag04/README.md

 😎 When I’m not trying to learn and discover new things about development and design, I enjoy playing video games, chilling with my cats, or trying new outdoor activities.

 🪅Fun facts:
-      🔸I am an Accountant.
+      -🔸I am an Accountant.
-      🔸I have 😻😻😻 that came to Canada with me from Uruguay.
+      -🔸I have 😻😻😻 that came to Canada with me from Uruguay.
-      🔸I enjoy cooking.
+      -🔸I enjoy cooking.
-      🔸I drink more coffe than I would like.
+      -🔸I drink more coffe than I would like.
-      🔸My boyfriend says I am an eternal student.
+      -🔸My boyfriend says I am an eternal student.
 And I like that!